w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 you should think about the kind of decentralized application you want to make and understand the different paradigms available to developers who want to build for Polkadot.

-## What is the difference between building a parachain and a smart contract?
+## What is the difference between building a parachain, a parathread, or a smart contract?

-Polkadot provides two ways for you to deploy your application: as a smart contract on an existing parachain, or as your own parachain.
-There are trade-offs when working with either one of these and reading this section will help you understand them.
+Polkadot provides a few ways for you to deploy your application: as a smart contract on an existing parachain, as your own parachain, or as a parathread.
+There are trade-offs when working with either any of these and reading this section will help you understand them.

 Parachains are individual chains containing their own runtime logic that benefit from the shared security and the interchain messaging provided by the Polkadot relay chain.
 Parachains permit a high degree of flexibility and customization but will require more effort to create.

+Parathreads are like parachains and enable the developer to have lower-level control of the logic of their application.
+The main difference between the two is economic, since parathreads will be much less expensive to secure than a parachain.
+The lower costs of parathreads are due to the nature that parathreads will only produce a block when they need to, unlike parachains which have secured a slot to produce a block at every block of the relay chain.
+When building a parathread, you will use the same tools (like PDKs) and you get all of the benefits of building a parachain, without the drawback of the cost.

 On the Polkadot mainnet, there will be one or more parachains that act as smart contract platforms.
 Smart contracts are executable programs that exist on only a single chain and are limited in complexity.
 Because they exist on a single